radareorg/radare2-book/configuration/intro.md

 The core reads `~/.radare2rc` while starting.
 You can add `e` commands to this file to tune radare configuration to your taste.

-To prevent radare from parsing this file at start, pass it `-N` option.
+To prevent radare from parsing this file at the start, pass it `-N` option.

 All the configuration of radare is done with the `eval` commands.
 A typical startup configuration file looks like this: